 DO: Wear black mascara.
 Lots of peeps say that redheads (and blondes, for that matter) should stick with browns, but I’m a firm believer that everyone’s lashes look better in black.

 DON’T: Forget to fill in, or even tint, your eyebrows.
 Despite what we may have seen on the runways in seasons past, you don’t want them to disappear from your face.
 Nor do you want them to clash with your colour, if you’re a faux redhead.
 Most salons will tint your brows free of charge if you ask while you’re getting your colour done.
-(But proceed with MUCH caution if you try this at home… it’s all fun and games until someone loses an eye.)
+Don’t let them do a perfect match, but just enough to cut the ashiness and harmonize with the hair on your head.
+(Proceed with caution if you tint your own eyebrows at home… it’s all fun and games until someone loses an eye.)

 DO: Make a soft peach or pink lip gloss your go-to.
 As per the blush, peaches are generally easier—but see how great Amy looks, above, with the barest pop of sheer pink?
 The lips are still very soft, and the rest of her makeup is warm, so it works.
 (Also notice the black mascara!)

 DON’T: Be afraid of red.
-A bright, bold, highly-pigmented red is easiest to pull off if you’re working with an darker auburn hair colour like Emma’s used to be.
+A bright, bold, highly-pigmented red is easiest to pull off if you’re working with an darker auburn hair colour like Emma’s here.
 When your hair is closer to the lipstick colour, it’s trickier… but if you can borrow some of Christina’s beauty confidence, it definitely CAN work…

 DON’T: Wear full-blown orange.
 That’s probably the only colour that I suggest you banish from your makeup bag, simply because it’s too close in tone to your hair colour.
 Instead, go for warm reds with a hint of gold, like Amy is wearing here: